HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 - SSD: CT500P2SSD8 (Crucial P2 500GB 2300-940MB/s NVMe PCI-e M2)

 At the end, CPU runs around 50-60% (max %70), RAM is only used higher on large datasets, but SSD -having lower specs- can be overloaded with 100% utilization.

+Addition: With v14.0 release, we re-ran the whole set on a i7-8700K / 48 GB / SSD desktop.
+Compiling statistics for 978 datasets, 2927 algorithms, 12693 splits took 0:43:54, 2.7 sec/dataset on the average.